Uncle-Fii/alx-low_level_programming/0x00-hello_world/README.md

 File 3-name is a script that compiles a C file and creates an executable named cisfun.
 The C file name will be saved in the variable $CFILE

 File 4-puts.c is a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
 Use the function puts.
 You are not allowed to use printf.
 Your program should end with the value 0

+File 5-printf.c is a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
+Use the function printf.
+You are not allowed to use the function puts.
+Your program should return 0.
+Your program should compile without warning when using the -Wall gcc option